Industrial Engineering, Department

 Special features regarding the equipmentThanks to the programme’s integration into the Faculty of Mechanical Engineering and the programmes of Mechanical Engineering and Shipbuilding, comprehensive and unrestricted access to various laboratories (e.g. machine tools, robotics, flow laboratory, CAD) is ensured.
 The synergies generated are also ensured in connection with the availability of subject-specific databases.

 Special features regarding research and developmentThe overlap experienced by students on this degree course of economic, technical and international problem areas forms the basis for a wide variety of research questions.
-The following areas have, thus far, been of particular interest: cross-cultural aspects in International Technical Project Management (Cross-cultural Engineering); International Procurement Strategies, specifically in the field of SMEs.
+The following areas have, thus far, been of particular interest: Intercultural aspects in International Technical Project Management (Intercultural Engineering); International Procurement strategies, specifics in the field of SMEs.

 Support for foundersThis topic is integrated explicitly into various courses (e.g. Innovation Management) and projects.
-Each semester, students can also consolidate their expertise and skills in this field systematically during the Interdisciplinary Week (cf. https://ida.fh-kiel.de/).
+Furthermore, during the so-called interdisciplinary week, students have the opportunity to systematically deepen their knowledge and skills in this area.
 For the specific realisation of start-ups, the Faculty has a partner, the Research and Development Centre, that provides professional support to students in the implementation of such projects.

 (S)-Students' judgements (F)-Facts (P)-Professors' judgements